Team-Tomato/QP-Generator/README.md

 Kindly check the [wiki page](https://github.com/Team-Tomato/QP-Generator/wiki) for more details, Thanks.

-We always prefer Slack, yet we dedcided to try whatsapp for communication to reduce the gap between the mentee and mentor.
+We always prefer Slack, yet we decided to try WhatsApp for communication to reduce the gap between the mentee and mentor.
 If you have read our [wiki page](https://github.com/Team-Tomato/QP-Generator/wiki) and decided to contribute to the project, please join the [Whatsapp chat](https://chat.whatsapp.com/FPC7s89jrtr44ZvCHY9CJM)